TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 **Idea:**
 - Used in many DSA problems:
-  * âœ” Allocate minimum pages
+  * ✔ Allocate minimum pages
-  * âœ” Aggressive cows
+  * ✔ Aggressive cows
-  * âœ” Koko eating bananas
+  * ✔ Koko eating bananas
-  * âœ” Painters partition
+  * ✔ Painters partition
-  * âœ” Minimum capacity to ship packages
+  * ✔ Minimum capacity to ship packages
-  * âœ” Find smallest divisor
+  * ✔ Find smallest divisor
-  * âœ” Minimize maximum distance to gas station
+  * ✔ Minimize maximum distance to gas station
-  * âœ” etc.
+  * ✔ etc.
-- âœ” Idea
+- ✔ Idea
-  * Guess an answer â†’ check if it's valid â†’ move left or right.
+  * Guess an answer → check if it's valid → move left or right.
   * The key is the predicate must be monotonic:
-  * If x works â†’ all values > x might work
+  * If x works → all values > x might work
 - Or vice versa

 **Java Code:**